Services > Driver Licensing

 The Rotary Youth Driver Awareness Programme is in partnership with Rotary, Road Safety Education, Safer Journeys, Wairarapa Road Safety Council.

-This year we almost doubled our number is our third year providing a successful program focusing on Year 12 Students across Wairarapa during February.
-With nearly 600 Students in attendance over the 3 day event held at the Solway Showgrounds in Masterton, students we able to take part in 6 workshops;
+This year we almost doubled our number is our fourth year providing a successful program focusing on Year 12 Students across Wairarapa during March.
+With nearly 600 Students in attendance over the 2-day event held at the Solway Showgrounds in Masterton, students we able to take part in 6 workshops;

 - Hazards, Distractions & Risks